 - A business must also "determine the purposes and means of the processing of personal information," meaning that it decides why and how to process personal information

 Whether a company is established in California is irrelevant to whether it "does business" in California, and there is no need to consider the factors set out in the GDPR, such as "stable arrangements."

-The CCPA's Section 1798.140 (c) (1) (B) serves a similar function to the GDPR's Article 3 (2)(b), in that it (arguably) extends the scope of the CCPA to companies that collect the personal information of California consumers for the purposes of behavioral advertising.
+The CCPA/CPRA's Section 1798.140 (c) (1) (B) serves a similar function to the GDPR's Article 3 (2)(b), in that it (arguably) extends the scope of the CCPA (CPRA) to companies that collect the personal information of California consumers for the purposes of behavioral advertising.

 Above, we explained how the GDPR's scope extends to non-EU businesses "monitoring the behavior" of EU residents, and that this includes businesses engaged in personalized advertising campaigns.

-The CCPA applies to non-California businesses that "sell" the personal information of at least 50,000 California consumers per year.
+The CCPA (CPRA) applies to non-California businesses that sell or share the personal information of at least 100,000 California consumers per year.
 It's becoming increasingly clear that this includes sharing cookie data with third-party advertising providers such as Google and Facebook.

 For more information, see our article CCPA: Does Using Third-Party Cookies Count as Selling Personal Information?

 New York Shield Act